RestDB/codehooks-mongodb/README.md

 # codehooks-mongodb
+This repository is an open source implementation of a [codehooks.io](https://codehooks.io) backend app with a [MongoDB](https://mongodb.com) datastore.
-A standard [codehooks.io](https://codehooks.io) app can also run as a standalone [express.js](https://expressjs.com) app.
+This package enables a standard serverless [codehooks.io](https://codehooks.io) app to run as a standalone [express.js](https://expressjs.com) app.
 This is a great option to avoid service lock-in or if you just want to run and manage it yourself.
-This repository is an open source implementation of a [codehooks.io](https://codehooks.io) [MongoDB](https://mongodb.com) datastore.

 ## Usage

-Consider the standard Codehooks serverless app in the `index.js` file below.
+Consider the standard Codehooks serverless CRUD app in the `index.js` file below.

 ```js
 /* index.js